Pet Photography Tips When Commissioning a Portrait

 If possible, take the photos outside on a nice (but not too sunny) day.
 You might want to ask someone to help you, maybe hold your pet or hold up a favourite toy or treat.
 Rustling bags sometimes works well with horses – we want your pet to look interested.
 The background does not matter as I won’t be drawing it (unless you would like me to).

-Ideally, I need clear, close-up shots of your pet, such as the one of the pony above.
-Get as close as you can – I can’t turn a black blob in the distance into a detailed, realistic pet portrait.
+Ideally, I need clear, close-up shots, such as the one of the pony above.
+Get as close as you can – I can’t turn a black blob in the distance into a detailed, realistic portrait.
 Also, try and get down to your pet’s level – if your pet is looking up at you, features will probably get distorted (giant nose etc.).

 I want to draw/paint your pet the way you like him or her best so a photo showing your favourite pose is ideal.
-I want to capture your pet’s looks, special markings and personality and essence.
-So make sure I can see your pet’s eyes clearly and all the detail that makes your pet – well, your pet!
+I want to capture the looks, special markings and personality and essence.
+So make sure I can see your the eyes clearly and all the detail that makes your pet – well, your pet!